 Use this form to register your complaint about the way Health Options has handled your protected health information (PHI).

 Members seeking to discontinue their Community Health Options coverage and subscribers seeking to drop a dependent spouse or child from a policy must complete this Individual Enrollment/Change Form.
-(Note: This form does not apply to Members with on-exchange coverage.
-Members with on-exchange policies must make changes by contacting the Federally-facilitated Marketplace directly at 800-318-2596.)
+Note: This form does not apply to Members with on-exchange coverage.
+Members with policies initiated through the Maine Health Insurance Marketplace (CoverME.gov) must make changes by contacting them directly at 866-636-0355.

 Use this form if you qualify to have your Out-of-Network expenses applied to your In-Network Deductible and Out-of-Pocket Maximum.
 See form for additional details.